So, you’re looking to raise your credit score. Great! We can’t blame you either—having a low credit score can be expensive.

 Say you have a credit card with a $1,000 credit limit.
 30% of the credit card’s limit, in this case, would be $300.

 Credit Limit – Credit Usage = Available Spending Balance

 ($1,000 – $300 = $700)

-Use the calculator below to see your credit usage!
+Use this credit utilization calculator to see your credit usage!

 Key tip:Avoid going over (or even getting close to) your credit card’s limit, as this can cause your credit score to decrease.

 Whenever you apply for new credit, it’s considered a “hard inquiry.”
 A hard inquiry occurs when you apply for a new line of credit, regardless if it’s approved or denied.
 These types of inquiries account for 10% of your credit score.